sevehub/typstpowershell/README.md

         let g:pdf_viewer = 'SumatraPDF.exe' ""legacy
         g:pdf_viewer = 'SumatraPDF.exe' #vim9script
         </pre>

 Creating PDFs:
 - Open your Typst source code in Vim.
 - Execute the TypstCompile command (e.g., :TypstCompile).
 - Your PDF will be generated using Typst and previewed in your PDFViewer.

+Display Fonts:
+- Execute TypstFonts command (:TypstFonts)

+Open PDFViewer:
+- :PDFViewer
+You can pin the PDFViwer with the keyboard shortcut CTRL-SHIFT-SPACE (Windows only)

 TODO: